-The Withdrawal Evaluation Panel will submit written findings to the Vice President for Student Development within 48 hours of the conclusion of the hearing.
+The Withdrawal Evaluation Panel will submit written findings to the Student Development Leadership Team within 48 hours of the conclusion of the hearing.
 If an involuntary withdrawal is recommended, the length of time and conditions for consideration of re-admission will be stipulated.
 If an involuntary withdrawal is not recommended, then any conditions for continued enrollment will be stipulated.

-The student will be notified in person by the Vice President for Student Development or designee within two days of the decision.
+The Student Development Leadership Team or designee will notify the student in person within two days of the decision.
 A formal letter, specifying the decision and any contingencies, will be sent to the student.
 A copy of this letter will also be sent to the student's parent(s)/legal guardian(s).